Where’s My Mail? 9 Things to Check if Your Mail Doesn’t Arrive

 If you’re not receiving any mail, the best decision is to call or visit your local post office and ask them what the issues could be with your address and what further steps you should take.
 They can also ask your carrier in person.

 If you are expecting a particular letter and it is not showing up, the official term when First Class mail is considered missing is seven business days.
 You can request a missing mail search on the USPS website.
-However, after the seven-day term, mail may still be on its way and not completely missing; as was mentioned before, sometimes it just needs more time to make it, especially during times of heavy mail volume such as holidays and when tax form mailing deadlines approach.
+However, after the seven-day term, mail may still be on its way and not completely missing; as was mentioned before, sometimes it just needs more time to make it, especially during times of heavy mail volume such as around holidays and when tax form mailing deadlines approach.
 To be informed about what envelopes and packages are supposed to arrive, you can sign up for USPS Informed Delivery.
 You will receive emails with a preview of your daily mail.

 One More Thing You Can Do